Render-AI/voicefixer2/README.md

 * More features coming soon!
 ## To-Do
 Here's what we still need to do - feel free to contribute:
-* Implement .mp3 support (currently only supports .wav)
+* Implement .mp3 support (currently only supports .wav) - probably won't be that hard - just need to use pydub. good beginner contribution!
 * Fine-tune model for better results (this one requires $$$/compute :) - see [this](https://github.com/haoheliu/voicefixer_main) training repo)
 * Use latest version of librosa (probably pretty important)
 ## Demo